This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 The information in our articles is NOT intended to replace a one-on-one relationship with a qualified health care professional and is not intended as medical advice.

-One of my favorite things to find is the intersection between delicious food and incredible health benefits.
-Nothing truer could be said about the health benefits of blackberries.
+Finding the intersection between delicious food and incredible health benefits is a true delight.
+Nothing truer could be said about the taste and health benefits of blackberries.

-Boasting an ORAC score that lands it high on the most antioxidant-rich foods, as well as a list of nutrients so long it’s hard to remember even half of them plus one of the yummiest and most versatile tastes found in food, the blackberry is a fruit that I consider a “win,” no matter how you eat it.
+Boasting an ORAC score that showcases its place among the top antioxidant-rich foods, as well as a list of nutrients so long it’s hard to remember even half of them plus one of the yummiest and most versatile tastes found in food, the blackberry is a winner, no matter how you eat it.

 A member of the Rosaceae family, blackberries are produced by about seven various species in the Rubus genus and are one of the most nutrient-rich foods you can easily find.

-One small serving, which contains about 15 berries, holds a whopping 30 milligrams of vitamin C and almost an entire milligram of manganese, making up about 50 percent of your daily recommended intake for both of those nutrients.
+One small serving, which contains about 15 berries, holds a whopping 30 milligrams of vitamin C and almost an entire milligram of manganese.
 Blackberries are also high in vitamin K, an essential nutrient for good bone and heart health.

-In fact, blackberries rank as one of the top 10 highest-antioxidant foods, according to their ORAC value.
+In fact, blackberries rank as one of the top antioxidant foods, according to their ORAC value.
 With an ORAC score of 5,905, these tiny fruits deliver a powerful punch of antioxidants with each bite, helping you fight disease, boost immunity and maintain premium health.

 Meanwhile, with only seven net carbs (total carbs minus fiber) in a cup of blackberries, it’s a natural fruit for low-carb diets like the Paleo and ketogenic diet.